gentics/mesh-go-example/BLOG.md

 ```

 ### Using a session cookie
 In this example I'm using a session cookie instead of basic auth to authenticate every reuqest to the Gentics Mesh backend.
-The main advantage is that Mesh only needs to check my username and password once at login, this leads to a noticeable speedup of all later requests.
+The main advantage is that Gentics Mesh only needs to check my username and password once at login, resulting in a noticeable performance increase for all subsequent requests.
 ```
 // MeshLogin logs into the mesh backend and sets the session id func MeshLogin(username string, password string) {